rickyrajani/Realtime-Ocean-Rendering-WebGL/README.md

 ### Performance Analysis
 ![](screenshots/chart1.png)

 Our first major optimization was view-dependent geometry.
 In our scene, we construct the ocean plane as a square mesh.
 Our view-dependent geometry breaks this mesh down into nine square patches.
 The center patch of the ocean has a higher resolution and the surrounding patches are rendered at a lower resolution.
-In order to determine the performance gain from view-dependent geometry, we rendered the ocean at a high resolution for the entierty of the plane and compared it to a view-dependent construction.
+In order to determine the performance gain from view-dependent geometry, we rendered the ocean at a high resolution for the entirety of the plane and compared it to a view-dependent construction.
 There was a significant performance gain as you can see in the graph above.
 As the resolution increased, the performance gain decreases.

 ![](screenshots/chart2.png)